vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

 * Fixed bug with attempt to pass events to adapters without endpoints.

 * Added agent service run.bat script to be able to run agent on Windows.

+* Fixed very stupid bug [OP:86].
+Agent tried to cleanup all adapters, which are not used in configuration anymore.
+However, if discovery fails on level of agent (e.g. json parsing error), agent service is no more able to decide, if adapter should be cleaned or not.
+    From now on, unused adapters are cleaned for each agent separately, only if agent discovery process is successfull, so all required configuration information is clearly known.